jquery/learn.jquery.com/page/javascript-101/functions.md

 greeting();
 ```

-## Immediately-Invoked Function Expression
+## Immediately-Invoked Function Expression (IIFE)

 A common pattern in JavaScript is the immediately-invoked function expression.
-This
-pattern creates a function expression and then immediately executes the
-function.
-This pattern is extremely useful for cases where you want to avoid
-polluting the global namespace with your code &#8212; no variables declared inside of
-the function are visible outside of it.
+This pattern creates a function expression and then immediately executes the function.
+This pattern is extremely useful for cases where you want to avoid polluting the global namespace with code &#8212; no variables declared inside of the function are visible outside of it.

 ```
 // An immediately-invoked function expression